Professional/Short course Evidence and Research in Practice

 The Evidence and Research in Practice module is available at both 15 (UZWRSS-15-3) or 20 (UZWR38-20-3) credits.
 However, Community Practice/District Nurse pathway students can select the 20 credit Evidence and Research in Practice module (UZWR38203) only.

-This level 6 (undergraduate level) Evidence and Research in Practice is a core module which aims to provide you with the opportunity to develop skills and knowledge in the evaluation of research evidence, in order to guide and inform professional practice and policy decisions.
+This level 6 Evidence and Research in Practice is a core module which aims to support students to develop knowledge and understanding of research, critical appraisal, and application of evidence to practice.

 On successful completion of this level 6 module, you will be able to: